About the course

 You can’t claim both a bursary and a scholarship - you can only claim one.

-Minimum of a grade C GCSE in maths and English, or equivalent.
+Minimum of a grade 4 or above GCSE in Math's and English, or equivalent.

 Skills & qualities: